Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Creates the School Safety Drone Response Pilot Program to supplement school crisis management and response plans, allowing authorized school drone operations for emergency response and security purposes.
+Creates the School Safety Drone Response Pilot Program to supplement school crisis management and response plans.
+Signed by Governor on 5/29/2026, becoming Act No. 521.
+Effective 8/1/2026.

 View source